wellango/wellango.github.io/_posts/2023-09-05-congestion-pricing.md

 [^2]: I couldn’t figure out how to get data for those who work specifically in the CBD.

-[^0]: Salem County, which is right across the Delaware river from Wilmington, had only 4 people working in Manhattan.
+[^0]: Salem County, which is right across the Delaware river from Wilmington, had only 4 people working in Manhattan in 2016.

 [^3]: The PATH and NJTransit to Penn Station and Port Authority Bus Terminal are all designed towards transporting people to the CBD.